asudakou/Analyzing_TD-NIRS/README.md

 The 2nd LMA algorithm uses the changes in moments to determine the changes in optical properties (and/or the thicknesses of layers).

-The data includes 3 experiments involving blood and 2 experiments involving ink, in a two-layered phantom, measured with a multi-wavelength TD-NIRS system.
+The data includes 3 experiments involving blood and 2 experiments involving ink, in a new two-layered phantom, measured with a multi-wavelength TD-NIRS system.

 - The 2023 Publication: